symfony/symfony-docs/components/form.rst

-The TwigBridge integration provides you with several :ref:`Twig Functions <reference-form-twig-functions-variables>` that help you render the HTML widget, label, help and error for each field (as well as a few other things).
+The TwigBridge integration provides you with several :ref:`Twig Functions <reference-form-twig-functions-variables>` that help you render the HTML widget, label, help and errors for each field (as well as a few other things).
 To configure the integration, you'll need to bootstrap or access Twig and add the :class:`Symfony\\Bridge\\Twig\\Extension\\FormExtension`::